bhashkarsharma/content/posts/2012-06-24-setting-up-my-own-server-finally.md

 title: Setting up my own server, finally!
 canonical: http://rockerhome.wordpress.com/2012/06/24/setting-up-my-own-server-finally/
 date: 2012/06/24 13:55:45
+categories: Technology
-tags: technology, aws, unix, python, django
+tags: aws unix python django
 ---
 I had bought the domain [bhashkar.me](http://bhashkar.me) a year back, but didn't really use it for something worthwhile.
 It hit me when time came to renew the lease on that thing that it was something I could have made good use of, and I decided to.<span class="more"></span>